maythamfahmi/psruledemo/Readme.md

 Validate infrastructure as code (IaC) and objects using PowerShell rules.

-About PSRule and PSRule for Azure in relation to CAF.
+About PSRule and PSRule for Azure about CAF.

 ## What and how to install